 - 2. Check the oil level in the crankcase with the dipstick.
 The oil level should be between the "waffled area" and the "oo".
 Never allow the level to go below the "oo".
 Always add the same viscosity of oil as is already in the crankcase (see Service Point #1). - 3.
 Check the fuel tank level and open any fuel valves. - 4.
+Disengage clutch, if equipped. - 5.
+Close the seacock, check and clean the strainer and reopen the seacock. - 6.
 Place the battery switch in the ON position.